HadisRe/SmartTaintRL/README.md

 ## Dataset

-Evaluated on 4,706 real-world contracts from Ethereum mainnet:
+We used a filtered subset of contracts for RL training:

+**Balanced Dataset:** 400 contracts
+- 200 vulnerable contracts
+- 200 safe contracts

+**Imbalanced Dataset:** 4,306 contracts
-- 423 vulnerable contracts
+- 223 vulnerable contracts
-- 4,283 safe contracts
+- 4,083 safe contracts

-- 252,844 execution paths
+The imbalanced dataset reflects real-world conditions where vulnerable contracts are significantly fewer than safe ones (approximately 1:18 ratio).

 ## Related Work